Find out what you need for every room in the house!

 Another one of those items that wreak havoc when they’re missing.
 Load up on soft, cushy towels that will make getting out of the bath or shower all the better.

 The bathroom is one room in the house that is almost always lacking in the storage department.
 Luckily it’s easy to add some by getting clever.
-Just think along the lines of a mirrored medicine cabinet, combination of shelves and baskets, or over the toilet cupboard — the options are endless.
+Just think along the lines of a mirrored medicine cabinet, a combination of shelves and baskets, or over the toilet cupboard — the options are endless.

 If you’re keen on taking long baths, there is nothing better than a tub-side table.
 It’s the perfect spot for a candle or your cuppa, helping you to set the mood for a relaxing soak.
 Your options are pretty open here, and will largely depend on the overall style you’re going for in your loo.